Two Infinities

 Building an Observatory

 Starting just after autumnal equinox this year and finishing just before the October blue moon, we built an astronomical observatory at our home northwest of Magdalena, NM.
 Our observatory was modeled on the "dobservatory" Backyard Observatories built for the Montana Learning Center.
 With workforce depleted by COVID, Scott and Diane comprised the entire BYO crew, and just the two of them assembled the 24' x 24' structure in less than two weeks time on a concrete slab poured by True Blue Construction of Magdalena.
-Here are a few photos and comments to document the project.

 We picked out a spot with a good southern horizon along the ridge that divides the La Jencia Creek basin from the Rio Salado, an easy walk from the house but far enough to avoid disruptive air currents.
 That's Jih-Ying behind the Juniper clearing away a few tumbleweeds.
 Those are the Bear Mountains behind the house with an abandoned uranium mine in view just above the workshop window.